watanabe8760/udacity-da-p5-enron-fraud-detection/README.md

        True negatives: 11642
 ```

 In terms of F1 score which is the weighted average of precision and recall, Extra Trees (ET) outperforms Logistic Regression (LR).
-But if you only look at recall, LR is doing much better than ET, which means that LR is better at detecting POI while it contains more false positive.
-In other words, LR can detect more POI than ET by sacrificing its precision.
+But if you only look at recall, LR is doing much better than ET, which means that LR detects more actual POIs while it contains more false positive.
+In other words, LR can detect more actual POIs than ET by sacrificing its precision.
 For some problems, it makes sense to weigh precision or recall for a sake of analysis though, I chose F1 score to decide the final model because I thought that both are equally important for this problem.

 ## 9. References